OliwierJaworski/EindOpdracht-IoT-Technologie/README.md

 ## Teamwork

-These goals are indicators of the student body's ability to handle hardware and software technologies and how effectively the team works..
+These goals are indicators of the student body's ability to handle hardware and software technologies and how effectively the team works.